-Get up to £325 off the new Pixel 6a with an incredible deal
+Get up to £325 off the new Pixel 6a with this incredible deal

-(Pocket-lint) - Are you in the market for a new phone but don't want to spend a fortune?
+Are you in the market for a new phone but don't want to spend a fortune?
 If so, here's a deal you might not want to miss!

 Up until 15th January 2023, upgrade to a Pixel 6a and get up to £325 off when you trade in your old phone.